SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Memories.md

   forms the backbone of the conversation's timeline.
 * **Rolling Chat Summary (`<id>_chat_summary.json`)**: This file contains a single, continuously updated summary of the entire conversation.
 It synthesizes the chunks from the Long-Term Memory File to provide a high-level overview.
-* **Searchable Vector Memory (`<id>_vector_memory.db`)**: A dedicated vector database for the discussion.
-When a memory is created, it can be stored here as a vector embedding with structured metadata (**title, summary, entities, key phrases**).
-This allows for efficient semantic searches to retrieve relevant information based on a query.
+* **Searchable Vector Memory (`<id>_vector_memory.db`)**: A dedicated full-text search database for the discussion.
+When a memory is created, it can be stored here with structured metadata (**title, summary, entities, key phrases**) and indexed for full-text keyword search (SQLite FTS5 with BM25 ranking) to retrieve relevant information based on a query.

 -----